John Bingham, 7th Earl of Lucan: Marriage and lifestyle

-Following the 1964 birth of their first daughter, Frances, from early in 1965, they employed a nanny, Lillian Jenkins, to look after her.
+Following the 1964 birth of their first daughter, Frances, and from early in 1965, they employed a nanny, Lillian Jenkins, to look after her.
 Lucan tried to teach Veronica about gambling and traditional pursuits like hunting, shooting, and fishing.
 He bought her golf lessons; she later gave up the sport.

 Lucan's daily routine consisted of breakfast at 9:00 am, coffee, dealing with the morning's letters, reading the newspapers, and playing the piano.
 He sometimes jogged in the park and took his Dobermann for walks.
 Lunch at the Clermont Club was followed by afternoon games of backgammon.
-Returning home to change into black tie, the earl typically spent the remainder of the day at the Clermont, gambling into the early hours, watched sometimes by Veronica.
-In 1965, while still working at Brandt's, he had written of his desire to have "£2m in the bank", claiming that "motor-cars, yachts, expensive holidays, and security for the future would give myself and a lot of other people a lot of pleasure".
+Returning home to change into black tie, Lucan typically spent the remainder of the day at the Clermont, gambling into the early hours, watched sometimes by Veronica.
+In 1965, while still working at Brandt's, he wrote of his desire to have "£2m in the bank", claiming that "motor-cars, yachts, expensive holidays, and security for the future would give myself and a lot of other people a lot of pleasure".

 Lucan was described by his friends as a shy and taciturn man, but with his tall stature, "luxuriant guardsman's moustache," and masculine pursuits, his exploits made him popular.
-His profligacy extended to hiring private aircraft to take his friends to the races, asking a car dealer he knew to source an Aston Martin drophead coupé, drinking expensive Russian vodka and racing power boats.
-In September 1966 he unsuccessfully screen tested for a part in Woman Times Seven, prompting him to decline a later offer from film producer Albert R. Broccoli to screen test him for the role of James Bond.
+His profligacy extended to hiring private aircraft to take his friends to the races, asking a car dealer he knew to source an Aston Martin drophead coupé, drinking expensive Russian vodka, and racing power boats.
+In September 1966, he unsuccessfully screen tested for a part in Woman Times Seven, prompting him to decline a later offer from film producer Albert R. Broccoli to screen test him for the role of James Bond.